bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 Both specular and diffuse transmission are compatible with all supported platforms, including mobile and Web.

 The optional `pbr_transmission_textures` Cargo feature allows using textures to modulate the `specular_transmission`, `diffuse_transmission` and `thickness` properties.
-It's disabled by default in order to constain the number of texture bindings used by the standard material.
+It's disabled by default in order to reduce the number of texture bindings used by the standard material.
 (These are severely constrained on lower-end platforms and older GPUs!)

 `DepthPrepass` and TAA can greatly improve the quality of the screen-space specular transmission effect, and are recommended to be used with it, on the platforms where they are supported.